 Sloane Square: A Room of One’s Own (aka Removal Party), Derek Jarman, 1974–76, Super 8, col.

 Derek Jarman (as Miss Crepe Suzette) wins the 3rd Alternative Miss World, held at Andrew Logan’s studio at Butler’s Wharf.

 The Sex Pistols play at St Albans School of Art.

 The Sex Pistols play at Chelsea School of Art.

-The Sex Pistols play in Bromley linking up with the ‘Bromley Contingent’, who go on to have a substantial influence on fashion.
+Sex Pistols play in Bromley linking up with the ‘Bromley Contingent’, who go onto to have a substantial influence on fashion.